Sibiu

 Climate overview

-Spring (Mar–May)
+Spring (Mar–May):

-• Temperature: Mild to warm
+• Temperature: mild → warm

 • Precipitation: Moderate

-• Student activities: Semester start, foliage trips
+• Student Activities: Semester start, foliage trips

-Winter (Dec–Feb)
+Winter (Dec–Feb):

-• Temperature: Cold, with snowfall
+• Temperature: cold; snowfall

 • Precipitation: Snow events

-• Student activities: Skiing at Păltiniș (nearby)
+• Student Activities: Skiing at Păltiniș (nearby)

 Best time to visit